-- 1. Confirm the TASER® has been shut off and the barb cartridge has been disconnected. . - 2.
-Using a pair of shears cut the TASER[®] wires at the base of the probe. - 3.
+- 1. Be alert for any medical conditions which may ensue following physical struggle.
+Refer to agitate/combative protocol for appropriate assessment and treatment. - 2.
+Confirm the TASER[®] has been shut off and the barb cartridge has been disconnected. - 3.
+Using a pair of shears cut the TASER[®] wires at the base of the probe. - 4.
 Place one hand on the patient in area where the probe is embedded and stabilize the skin surrounding the puncture site.
-Using the other hand (or use pliers) firmly grasp the probe. - 4.
+Using the other hand (or use pliers) firmly grasp the probe. - 5.
 In one uninterrupted motion, pull the probe out of the puncture site maintaining a 90° angle to the skin.
-Avoid twisting or bending the probe. - 5.
-Repeat the process for any additional probes. - 6.
-Once the probes are removed, inspect and assure they have been removed intact.
-In the event the probe is not removed intact or there is suspicion of a retained probe, the patient must be transported to the emergency department for evaluation. - 7.
-Cleanse the probe site and surrounding skin with betadine and apply sterile dressing. - 8.
+Avoid twisting or bending the probe. - 6.
+Repeat the process for any additional probes. - 7.
+Once the probes are removed, inspect, and assure they have been removed intact.
+In the event the probe is not removed intact or there is suspicion of a retained probe, the patient must be transported to the emergency department for evaluation. - 8.
+Cleanse the probe site and surrounding skin and apply sterile dressing. - 9.
 Advise patient to watch for signs of infection including increased pain at the site, redness swelling or fever.